DEC logoRULES AND REGULATIONS

 (f) Request for Determination of Applicability (RFD) or a Notice of Intent (NOI) shall be submitted in accordance with Article XII of the By-Laws and 974 CMR 1.05.

-(g) Copies of all existing easements, covenants, restrictions and Institutional Controls applying to the lot.
+(g) Copies of all existing Easements, covenants, restrictions and Institutional Controls applying to the lot.

 (h) Soil suitability tests and analysis.

-(i) A list of Waivers requested by the applicant, identified as Waivers of Submission and Plan Form and Contents requirements or Design Standards, with the applicable section of the Regulations clearly identified or a statement that no waivers are being requested.
+(i) A list of Waivers requested by the Applicant, identified as Waivers of Submission and Plan Form and Contents requirements or Design Standards, with the applicable section of the Regulations clearly identified or a statement that no waivers are being requested.

 (j) Copy of any variance applying to the land, granted or filed concurrently with the Site Plan.